Personal Consumption Expenditures, Statistics, and Why It's Important

 Analysts use the PCE report to understand household buying habits.
 For example, it shows how shopping patterns change in response to sharp price increases.
 That happens most often when gas prices rise or fall.
 In that way, PCE reveals the elasticity of demand.
 When demand for a good or service is elastic, people cut back even if the price goes up just a little.
 When demand is inelastic, people continue to buy the same amount despite significant price increases.

 The Bureau of Economic Analysis uses PCE to calculate the PCE Inflation Index.
 That’s the Federal Reserve’s preferred measure of inflation.
 It is more accurate than the more well-known Consumer Price Index.

 How PCE Is Measured

 The BEA reports on PCE every month.
 It's part of the National Income and Product Accounts.
 You'll find PCE in the Personal Income and Outlays report.
 That tells you how people spend their income.
 They spend most of it on personal outlays.
 That category includes PCE, interest payments, and transfer payments.
 They put some of it into personal savings.

 To create the National Income accounts, the BEA uses the GDP statistics for its base.
 It must convert the GDP production data to the PCE consumer spending report.
 How does it do that?

 One problem is that GDP comes out quarterly, and the BEA estimates PCE every month.
 The BEA uses the monthly Retail Sales report to fill in gaps.
-Every ten years it revises all its calculations based on the U.S. Census.
+Every 10 years, it revises all its calculations based on the U.S. Census.
 (Source: “Methodology Papers,” NIPA Handbook: Concepts and Methods of the U.S. National Income and Product Accounts, Chapter 5: Personal Consumption Expenditures, BEA.)